Academic Support Center

 A Peer Mentor is an exceptional student chosen to serve as a co-instructor in a FYE class.
 Peer Mentors are former students of the First-Year Experience who have been recommended by faculty and selected through an application and interview process based on their academic success, involvement in campus organizations and knowledge of the Minot State campus.
 Peer Mentors are not simply teaching assistants; rather, they are co-instructors, taking responsibility for leading class discussions, planning activities and working one-on-one with each student.

 The Peer Tutoring Program is aimed at providing students with the essential learning tools and resources integral to their academic success.
-Through the use of highly qualified and trained tutors, the CETL Peer Tutoring Program seeks to empower the students being served in their pursuit of becoming independent learners.
-All peer tutors hired by CETL have been highly successful in the courses they tutor.
-Currently, CETL offers Drop-in Tutoring.
-Visit CETL or the website http://www.minotstateu.edu/cetl/index.shtml for a schedule.
+Through the use of highly qualified and trained tutors, the ASC Peer Tutoring Program seeks to empower the students being served in their pursuit of becoming independent learners.
+All peer tutors hired by the ASC have been highly successful in the courses they tutor.

 Starfish Early Alert